ninhnguyen01/SoftwareDeveloperPath/README.md

 All credits for course files (JS), excluding my own, go to Morten Rand-Hendriksen.

 All credits for course files (Python) in LearnPython, excluding my own, go to Joe Marini.

+All credits for course files (C#) in LearnC#/Finished, go to Joe Marini.